APPENDIX C Table Of Contents

 Contracting officer can provide the opportunity for offerors to eliminate weaknesses and deficiencies through the discussion process.

-If few or no acceptable offers are received or proposals indicate that the requirements are misunderstood, the contracting officer may set a competitive range and conduct discussions with technically unacceptable Offerors and provide them the opportunity to eliminate deficiencies.
+If few or no acceptable offers are received or proposals indicate that the requirements are misunderstood, the Contracting officer may set a competitive range and conduct discussions with technically unacceptable Offerors and provide them the opportunity to eliminate deficiencies.

 A proposal rated technically acceptable cannot be further improved through the discussion process.
 However, all Offerors in the competitive range must be afforded the opportunity to submit a revised proposal after discussions have concluded.
 See Commercial Design Group, Inc., B-400923.4, August 6, 2009, CPD ¶ 157.